themisir/themisir.com/content/posts/memoization-optimize-expensive-function-calls.md

 }
 ```

 That's it.
 I think our current implementation is good enough for most use cases.
-Obviously you can go futher by using source generators or reflection to simplify memoization API using decodator pattern.
+Obviously you can go further by using source generators or reflection to simplify memoization API using decorator pattern.
 But that level of *magic* might be a bit too much or unnecessary.
 You usually don't need to memoize all the functions on your program, only just a few ones that's called often does worth the additional complexity and memory overhead.

 ---